Zoox

 Zoox, Inc. is an American technology company subsidiary of Amazon developing driverless vehicles that provide mobility as a service.
 It is headquartered in Foster City, California, and has offices of operations in the San Francisco Bay Area and Seattle.
-Zoox sits in the Amazon Devices & Services organization alongside other Amazon units like Amazon Lab126, Amazon Alexa, and Kuiper Systems.
+Zoox is a part of the Amazon Devices & Services organization along with other Amazon units like Amazon Lab126, Amazon Alexa, and Amazon Leo.